Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results: The Segment Routing (SR) architecture

+The SR Segment Endpoint node receives packets whose IPv6 destination address is locally configured as a segment.
+The SR Segment Endpoint node inspects the SR header: it detects the new active segment, i.e. the next segment in the Segment List, modifies the IPv6 destination address of the outer IPv6 header and forwards the packet on the basis of the IPv6 forwarding table.
+These operations correspond to the NEXT operation described above.
+In Fig.~\ref{fig:srv6-data plane}, we can see that S1 is the first SR Endpoint node, it decrements the Segment Left fields to 1, making S2 the active segment, and sets S2 as IPv6 destination address.

+A Transit node forwards the packet containing the SR header as a normal IPv6 packet, i.e. on the basis of the (outer) IPv6 destination address, because the IPv6 destination address does not locally match with a segment.
+These operations correspond to the CONTINUE operation.
+In Fig.~\ref{fig:srv6-data plane}, nodes N4, N5, N6 and N7 are Transit nodes, which perform a regular forwarding of the packet toward the IPv6 destination address.
+Note that in SRv6 the Transit nodes do not need to be SRv6 aware, as every IPv6 router can act as an SRv6 Transit node.

 In the given example, the PUSH operation is performed by encapsulating a packet (IPv6, IPv4 or Layer 2 frame) into an outer IPv6 packet with a Segment Routing Header.
 Another possibility is to perform the \textit{insertion} of an SRH as a new header between the IPv6 header and the Next Header (e.g. the Trasport Layer Header, TCP or UDP), without encapsulating the packet in a new IPv6 packet.
-This option only applies to IPv6 packets and it is especially suited in case a host is acting as Source SR node (Headend node).
+This option only applies to IPv6 packets and it is especially suited in case the source host is acting as Source SR node (Headend node).

 In addition to the basic operations (PUSH/ NEXT/ CONTINUE), the \textit{SRv6 Network Programming} model \cite{id-srv6-network-prog} describes a set of functions that can be associated to segments and executed in a given SRv6 node.
 Examples of such functions are: different types of packet encapsulation (e.g. IPv6 in IPv6, IPv4 in IPv6, Ethernet in IPv6), corresponding decapsulation, lookup operation on a specific routing table (e.g. to support VPNs).
-A more complete list is provided in \cite{id-srv6-network-prog}, but the list is not meant to be exhaustive, as any function can be associated to a segment identifier in a node.
+The list of functions described in \cite{id-srv6-network-prog} (discussed in section~\ref{sec:sr_net_prog}) is not meant to be exhaustive, as any function can be associated to a segment identifier in a node.
 Obviously, the definition of a standardized set of segment routing functions facilitates the deployment of SR domains with interoperable equipment from multiple vendors.

+According to \cite{id-srv6-network-prog}, we can revisit the notion of Segment IDentifier (SID) taking into account that IPv6 addresses are used as SIDs in SRv6.
+A 128 bit SID can be logically split into three fields and interpreted as LOCATOR:FUNCTION:ARGS (in short LOC:FUNCT:ARG) where LOC includes the L most significant bits, FUNCT the following F bits and ARG the remaining A bits, where 128=L+F+A.